nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 ### Neural Network performance <a name="NeuralNetworkperformance"></a>
-In the NEural Network section some functions were defined.
+In the Neural Network section some functions were defined.

-+ A section for building the model.
++ A function for building the model.
 In particular this provides two dense layer interprised by dropout layers.
 This function allows to choose the number of nodes for both of the hidden layers, the learing rate, the dropout probability and even the oprimizer function.
 At the end it also compile the model.
 + An other section for running the model.
 Has the fit function inside and provide the arbitrary choose of the number of epochs to run and the batch size.
 Moreover make a checkpoint model, saving the model step by step. wile the model is fitted on the training data at the same time is also validated with the validation data set.
 At the end plot toghether learning curves for training and validation, both the accuracy and the loss one.
 + In the last section is implemented the testing for the model with the "evaluate" function of the model, that provide a score of the model also on the testing data set.
 That' much useful for determine if a model overfit or underfit, if has an enough good predictive power.